Ark-Repoleved/BDroid_X/README.md

 2.  **Long-press** on it.
 3. A preview screen will open, playing the animation.

+### Spine Atlas Merger
+If a mod uses multiple texture images (e.g., `_2.png`, `_3.png`), it can cause the game to crash.
+This tool merges them into a single file to improve stability.
+1. On the main screen, select **only one** mod that has multiple `.png` files.
+2. Tap the floating action button, then tap the **"Merge Spine"** button.
+3. The app will process the files.
+The original `.png` and `.atlas` files will be moved to a new `.old` subfolder as a backup.
+4. You can now install the merged mod as usual.

 ### Standalone Bundle Unpacker
 For users who want to extract original game files:
 1. Make sure no mods are selected on the main screen.